Charise Matthaei

 Charise Matthaei (born 19 October 2000) is a German ice dancer.
 With her former skating partner, Maximilian Pfisterer, she is a two-time German national junior champion and competed in the final segment at two World Junior Championships (2018, 2019).
 They placed 11th at the 2016 Winter Youth Olympics in Hamar, Norway.
-Since Mai 2022 she competes with her skating partner, Max Liebers, at the senior level in ice dance.
+Since May 2022 she competes with her skating partner, Max Liebers, at the senior level in ice dance.
+With Liebers, she is a two-time German national Vice-champion (2023–24).

 Matthaei/Pfisterer teamed up in August 2015 and split in 2019.
-Then she retired from competitive skating in 2019, but came back to skate with Liebers in Mai 2022.
+Then she retired from competitive skating in 2019, but came back to skate with Liebers in May 2022.

-Coach in Chemnitz: Hendrik Hilpert, Susan Fichtelmann.
-Choreographer/Coach in Mailand: Barbara Fusar-Poli, Roberto Pelizolla, Lukáš Csölley.